You know the old joke:

 There was a time when people would pay more for Mercedes and Volvos because they were better automobiles.
 When most cars weren’t made very well, those two marques were known for exceptional reliability, often traveling half a million miles before being sold and shipped off to third-world countries where they soldiered on for millions of miles more.

 Having a car that could last for 10, 15, or 20 years mattered when a car purchase was a major percentage of a consumer’s income.
 But once leasing became the norm for luxury cars everything changed.
 After all, why bother to pay more for a car that will last for a generation or two when you’re only keeping it for three years?
-Mercedes discovered that there was no competitive advantage to selling longevity.
+Mercedes discovered that there was no competitive advantage to longevity.
 Instead they had to get their buyers to pay more for something else.
-In their case, prestige and .
+In their case, prestige and technology.

 It’s the same for professional services.
-I’m lucky enough to spend a lot of my time traveling the world and at corporate conferences and annual conventions.
-Because of this, lots of my buddies and people interested in the business ask me what they should do to build their speaking careers.
+I’m lucky enough to spend a lot of my time traveling the world and speaking at corporate conferences and annual conventions.
+Because of this, lots of my speaker buddies and people interested in the business ask me what they should do to build their speaking careers.

 My answer is always the same.
 “If you want to speak more, speak more.”